-To address the above problems, we propose a novel end-to-end camera-based SSC framework, \textbf{S}parse \textbf{G}uidance \textbf{N}etwork (\textbf{SGN}), to diffuse semantics from the semantic- and occupancy-aware seed voxels to the whole scene based on geometry prior and occupancy information, as illustrated in Fig.\ref{fig:intro} (c).
-Specifically, we employ the \textbf{dense-sparse-dense} design to implement the semantic diffusion of seed features, avoiding relying on heavy 3D models to process coarse scene representations that are not discriminative enough.
-Firstly, to dynamically select sparse seed voxels and provide occupancy-aware information, we redesign the sparse voxel proposal network to directly process points generated by depth prediction with the coarse-to-fine paradigm.
-And by further designing hybrid guidance (sparse semantic and geometry guidance) and effective voxel aggregation for spatial occupancy and geometry priors, we enhance the intra-category feature separation and expedite the convergence of the semantic diffusion.
-We also devise the multi-scale semantic diffusion module using anisotropic convolutions \cite{li2020anisotropic} for flexible receptive filed while reducing the computation resources.
-By this means, our end-to-end SGN is lightweight while having a more powerful representation ability.
+To address the above problems, we propose a novel one-stage camera-based SSC framework, \textbf{S}parse \textbf{G}uidance \textbf{N}etwork (\textbf{SGN}), to propagate semantics from the semantic-aware seed voxels to the whole scene based on spatial geometry cues, as illustrated in Figure \ref{fig:intro} (c).
+Specifically, we employ the \textbf{dense-sparse-dense} design to implement the semantic propagation of semantic-aware seed features, avoiding relying on heavy 3D models to process coarse scene representations that are not discriminative enough.
+Firstly, to dynamically select sparse seed voxels and encode depth-aware context, we redesign the sparse voxel proposal network to directly process points generated by depth prediction with the coarse-to-fine paradigm.
+And by further designing hybrid guidance (sparse semantic and geometry guidance) and effective voxel aggregation for spatial geometry cues, we enhance the intra-category feature separation and expedite the convergence of the semantic propagation.
+We also devise the multi-scale semantic propagation module using anisotropic convolutions \cite{li2020anisotropic} for flexible receptive fields while reducing the computation resources.
+By this means, our SGN is lightweight while having a more powerful representation ability.

-Extensive experiments on the challenging SemanticKITTI dataset \cite{behley2019semantickitti} demonstrate the superiority of our SGN over existing state-of-the-art methods.
-For example, on the validation set, even our light version SGN-L achieves notable scores of 14.80\% mIoU and 45.45\% IoU with only \textbf{12.5 M} parameters and \textbf{7.16 G} memory for training, exceeding VoxFormer-T by 1.45\% points in mIoU and 1.30\% points in IoU while being more lightweight and less memory consumption.
+Extensive experiments on the challenging SemanticKITTI \cite{behley2019semantickitti} and SSCBench-KITTI-360 \cite{li2023sscbench} datasets demonstrate the superiority of our SGN over existing state-of-the-art methods.
+For example, on the SemanticKITTI validation set, even our lightweight version SGN-L achieves notable scores of 14.80\% mIoU and 45.45\% IoU with only \textbf{12.5 M} parameters and \textbf{7.16 G} memory for training, exceeding VoxFormer-T by 1.45\% points in mIoU and 1.30\% points in IoU while being more lightweight and less memory consumption.